CELL PHONE AND ELECTRONICS POLICY

 In May 2025, New York State passed the “Distraction-Free Schools” policy into law which prohibits students from using non-school issued internet-connected devices during the school day while on school grounds.
 This law applies to all school districts.
-Following the New York State governor’s call to limit distractions during the school day, East Harlem Scholars Academies will require students to place and lock their cell phones and any internet-connected devices into a Yondr pouch for all students in grades 5–12 beginning in the 2025–2026 school year; younger students in grades K-4 who bring cell phones and/or electronic devices will also be required to lock their phone in a Yondr pouch.
+Following the New York State governor’s call to limit distractions during the school day, East Harlem Scholars Academies will require students to place and lock their cell phones and any internet-connected devices into a Yondr pouch for all students in grades 5–12 beginning in the 2025–2026 school year; younger students in grades K-4 who bring cell phones and/or other internet-connected device(s) will also be required to lock their phone in a Yondr pouch.

 For purposes of this policy, the following definitions apply: